1. Complete application online at www.utep.edu/graduate/apply-now/apply-now.html

 - Other evidence of relevant personal or professional experience, such as a resume or curriculum vitae, which would support your application.

 4. As part of the application, the applicant must select an advisor from among participating faculty in the PhD program.
-Written verification from the faculty member accepting the role as mentor is required, and must be sent to the IHS PhD Program office (email@example.com).
+Written verification from the faculty member accepting the role as mentor is required, and must be sent to the IHS PhD Program coordinator (email@example.com).
 A list of faculty with research profiles is available here: www.utep.edu/chs/ihs/people/faculty.html.

 Choosing an Advisor